BROADFORD COWL © Project Weekend Creative LTD. 2019

 9. There are two options for binding off your work.

-Bind-Off #1: You can bind off using a regular BIND-OFF in 1x1 rib pattern.
-This is a good suitable bind-off, however it does leave a visible line of V’s along the edge of your work.
+Bind-Off #1: You can bind off using a regular BIND-OFF in 1x1 rib pattern (where you will bind off by continuing to knit the Knit stitches and purling the Purl stitches).
+This is a nice stretchy bind-off, however it does leave a visible line of V’s along the edge of your work.

-Bind-Off #2: For a more “seamless” and stretchy bind off use the TUBULAR BIND-OFF METHOD.
+Bind-Off #2: For a more “seamless” looking bind off, use the TUBULAR BIND-OFF METHOD.
 (We will be creating an instruction video soon, in the mean time, please google Tubular Bind-Off instructions)

 10. Once you bind-off all stitches and remove the last stitch from the needle, cut a yarn tail 8"-10" long.
-Using your knitters' sewing needle, sew the yarn tail through the first "cast-off" stitch (located right beside the yarn tail).
-This will force that higher stitch to blend down into the lower stitch and remove the "step" that is naturally created when you knit in the round so that you will have a beautifully smooth cast-off edge.
+Using your knitters' sewing needle, sew the yarn tail through the first "bind-off" stitch (located right beside the yarn tail).
+This will force that higher stitch to blend down into the lower stitch and remove the "step" that is naturally created when you knit in the round and you will have a beautiful and smooth bind-off edge.

 Weave in the rest of the yarn tail